TexZK/TDA8425_emu/README.md

 ## Tone control

-The datasheet plots the frequency response diagrams of two filter: the *specified* one, and the mysterious (at least for me) *T-filter*.
+The datasheet plots the frequency response diagrams of two filters: the *specified* one, and the mysterious (at least for me) *T-filter*.

 The *specified* filter is a classic Baxandall-like tone control, with single